-

 We are working to minimize security risks through a multifaceted approach to enhance global security governance.

-To ensure common governance in the global group, we clarify what must be done by “(1) making policy requirements mandatory,” and make sure “(2) thorough application by system governance” under the Information Security Management Structure.
-By organically combining these with “(3) execution of inspections and audits,” mentioned earlier, and “(4) problem detection through ASM,” we realize reliable security measures that each department can carry out autonomously.
+To ensure common governance in the global group, we clarify what must be done by “(1) making policy requirements mandatory,” and make sure “(2) thorough governance” under the Information Security Management Structure.
+By organically combining these with “(3) execution of inspections and audits,” mentioned earlier, and “(4) issue detection through ASM,” we realize reliable security measures that each department can carry out autonomously.

-In addition, by “(5) visualizing risks and maturity levels“ along with metering of security maturity levels, we foster a culture of taking security measures autonomously and thus promote self-purification effect of cyber-security measures.
+In addition, by “(5) visualizing risks and maturity levels“ along with metering of security maturity levels, we foster a culture of taking security measures autonomously and thus promote self-improvement effect of cyber-security measures.

 Overall Picture of Governance Enhancement Measures